benshimonz/V1/README.md

 Anything on the right of an **'O'** is **optional**: if it has a valid assignment - it will be part of the answer.
 Otherwise - it won't.

 - 'O' may appear just before a relationship, a path, or a quantifier (excluding a quantifier at the start of the pattern)
-- 'O' may not appear right of a 'L', a 'X' or an '↛'
+- 'O' may not appear right of an 'L', an 'X' or an '↛'
 - 'O' may not appear right of a '0' quantifier
 - 'O' may not appear right of a "relationships = 0", "paths = 0" or "→ = 0" aggregate condition